reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 </Sandpack>

-Now that your state handling is in the `Board` component, the parent `Board` component passes props to the child `Square` components so that they can be displayed correctly.
-When clicking on a `Square`, the child `Square` component now asks the parent `Board` component to update the state of the board.
-When the `Board`'s state changes, both the `Board` component and every child `Square` re-renders automatically.
-Keeping the state of all squares in the `Board` component will allow it to determine the winner in the future.
+Now that your state handling is in the `Board` component, the parent `Board` Component passes props to the child `Square` Components so that they can be displayed correctly.
+When clicking on a `Square`, the child `Square` Component now asks the parent `Board` Component to update the state of the board.
+When the `Board`'s state changes, both the `Board` Component and every child `Square` re-renders automatically.
+Keeping the state of all squares in the `Board` Component will allow it to determine the winner in the future.

 Let's recap what happens when a user clicks the top left square on your board to add an `X` to it:

 1. Clicking on the upper left square runs the function that the `button` received as its `onClick` prop from the `Square`.
-The `Square` component received that function as its `onSquareClick` prop from the `Board`.
-The `Board` component defined that function directly in the JSX.
+The `Square` Component received that function as its `onSquareClick` prop from the `Board`.
+The `Board` Component defined that function directly in the JSX.
 It calls `handleClick` with an argument of `0`.
 1. `handleClick` uses the argument (`0`) to update the first element of the `squares` array from `null` to `X`.
-1. The `squares` state of the `Board` component was updated, so the `Board` and all of its children re-render.
-This causes the `value` prop of the `Square` component with index `0` to change from `null` to `X`.
+1. The `squares` state of the `Board` Component was updated, so the `Board` and all of its children re-render.
+This causes the `value` prop of the `Square` Component with index `0` to change from `null` to `X`.

 In the end the user sees that the upper left square has changed from empty to having a `X` after clicking it.

 <Note>

 The DOM `<button>` element's `onClick` attribute has a special meaning to React because it is a built-in component.
-For custom components like Square, the naming is up to you.
+For custom Components like Square, the naming is up to you.
 You could give any name to the `Square`'s `onSquareClick` prop or `Board`'s `handleClick` function, and the code would work the same.
 In React, it's conventional to use `onSomething` names for props which represent events and `handleSomething` for the function definitions which handle those events.

 </Note>